 Defective products may seriously injure workers and consumers.
 That injury could result in multiple doctor visits, treatment, and maybe even surgery.
 Injury victims not only must deal with the physical and emotion trauma, but also lost wages, medical bills, and the uncertainty of providing for their loved ones.
 When victims file a lawsuit against a company for a defective product, they have a right to seek recovery for those medical expenses, among other costs associated with the injury.
 Some of these costs can include the following:

 The family of the victim has the right to file a wrongful death lawsuit on behalf of a family member they believe lost their life because of a product defect.
 If the family can secure a victory in this lawsuit, they can recover money to make up for the damages their family member suffered, as well as other expenses, including the following:

-If you or a loved one was injured as a result of a defective product, the Philadelphia products liability lawyers at Galfand Berger LLP are ready to assist you.
-We will thoroughly review the details of your case and fully explain the process of filing a claim.
+If you or a loved one was injured because of a defective product, the Philadelphia products liability lawyers at Galfand Berger LLP are ready to assist you.
+We will thoroughly review the details of your case and fully explain the process of filing a claim, including a third-party lawsuit.
 Our dedicated legal team will protect your rights and ensure that you receive the assistance you deserve for your injuries.
 To schedule a free consultation, please call us at 800-222-8792 or contact us online.
 From our offices in Philadelphia, Bethlehem, Lancaster, and Reading, Pennsylvania, we help clients throughout Pennsylvania and New Jersey, including Allentown and Harrisburg.